davidclin/gcp-alibaba-vpn/site-to-site.md

 The IP address ranges of the GCP VPC and the Alibaba VPC must not overlap.

 ### GCP-compatible settings for IPSec and IKE

-Configuring the Alibaba Cloud side of the VPN network requires you to use IPsec and IKE settings that are compatible with the GCP side of the network.
+Below are fields you may be asked to complete for the Alibaba Cloud side configurations.

-The default Alibaba Cloud VPN Gateway IKE proposal and policy indicated below automatically work with GCP VPN defaults:
+The defaults indicated below will work with the defaults used on the GCP side.

 -  **Encryption algorithm**—<code>aes</code>
 -  **Integrity algorithm**—<code>sha1</code>